dreampulse/modelizer/README.md

 ## Security concept (read-/write filters)

 Now you are ready to use Modelzier in full splendor.
-But there is one more thing :-) You don't actually want that everyone can access all you objects from the whole internet.
+But there is one more thing :-) You don't actually want that everyone can access all your objects from the whole internet.
 It may even depend on some states if you want to allow a client (a user) to access some parts of you models.
 How can you achieve this?
 With modelizer this is very easy.

 You can define a filter for each model.
 A read and write request (this happens e.g. when you call ```save()``` for an object) has to pass all filters.
 Every filter can remove objects depending on some state.